-Keep in mind, journaling doesn’t need to involve putting words to paper in paragraph form!
+Keep in mind that journaling doesn’t need to involve putting words to paper in paragraph form.
 The same benefits can be achieved by creating artwork, collages, or even coming up with custom, calming meditations to read before going to bed.

 6. Get moving.

 You’ve heard it a zillion times before: Exercise is an effective antidote to anxiety.
 And here’s why.
 When we’re experiencing anxiety, our brain and body think that we need to activate the fight-or-flight response and either run for the hills or fight a wild animal.
 As a result, our muscles tense, our heart races, and our breathing shallows.
 But as we exercise, we not only trigger the release of positive hormones like endorphins, but the anxiety has a chance to drain out of the body as our muscles relax, our heartbeat slows and our breath deepens.
 So take your pick of ways to get moving: jump on the trampoline, have a dance party where each person gets to take turns picking the songs, or try a yoga card deck for kids.
 It doesn’t matter what you do, but it is helpful to understand that having some quick, movement-based activities at the ready can make a big difference.